oliviaguest/neuroplausible/_posts/2018-04-22-women-and-non-binary-cognitive-modelers.md

 tldr:
   repos:
   pubs:
-  info: A community-sourced list of women and non-binary cognitive modellers.
+  info: A community-sourced list of women and non-binary cognitive modellers: <a href="http://compcog.science">compcog.science</a>!

 img:
   svg: